LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 ### The Data Management Plan (DMP)

 Some research institutions and research funders now require a Data Management Plan (DMP) for new research projects.
 Let's talk about the importance of a DMP and what should a DMP cover.
-Think about it you would you be able to create create a DMP?
+Think about it you would you be able to create a DMP?

 ### What is a DMP?
 A Data Management Plan (DMP) documents how data will be managed, stored and shared during and after a research project.
 Some research funders are now requesting that researchers submit a DMP as part of their project proposal.